tlsfuzzer/python-ecdsa/README.md

 This is an easy-to-use implementation of ECC (Elliptic Curve Cryptography) with support for ECDSA (Elliptic Curve Digital Signature Algorithm) and ECDH (Elliptic Curve Diffie-Hellman), implemented purely in Python, released under the MIT license.
-With this library, you can quickly create keypairs (signing key and verifying key), sign messages, and verify the signatures.
+With this library, you can quickly create key pairs (signing key and verifying key), sign messages, and verify the signatures.
 You can also agree on a shared secret key based on exchanged public keys.
 The keys and signatures are very short, making them easy to handle and